Column: Make something fun at the Englewood Charlotte Library

 Stop in Tuesday or Thursday morning from 10 a.m. to noon to talk with our Master Gardeners about any gardening issues you may have.
 The Master Gardeners are available to answer questions on gardening, tree and shrub care, lawn care and household plants.
 Florida Master Gardeners are University of Florida-trained volunteer teachers.

-The Fiction Writers Tools Class is meeting next Saturday at 11 a.m. in the library conference room.
+The Fiction Writers Tools Class is meeting Saturday, June 22 at 11 a.m. in the library conference room.
 Learn how to pace yourself to complete a novel in as little as a month.
-For more information about the class contact our volunteer Tammie at tamiamifl@comcast.net.
+For more information about the class, contact our volunteer Tammie at tamiamifl@comcast.net.

 We also have a new program next Saturday, June 22, from noon to 2 p.m., hosted by one of our teen volunteers.
 Caleb has put together a beginner class called “So, You Want to Be a YouTuber?”
 Learn how to create some click worthy video content, editing techniques and more.
 Who knows, maybe you will become a famous YouTube personality and you’ll owe it all to Caleb!